Creating lifelong learning experiences

 What winning means to us

-The ActivPanel is used for matching, sorting and sequencing activities, these can also tie in with our life skills lessons that some of the students have, for example, sorting items during recycling.
+The ActivPanel interactive display is used for matching, sorting and sequencing activities, these can also tie in with our life skills lessons that some of the students have, for example, sorting items during recycling.
 We also use the ActivPanel for timetabling and visual scheduling – ‘now & next’ is a big part of how tutors lead activities with our students, so breaking down tasks, lessons and days in this way can be helpful.
 Having a ‘communal’ touchscreen allows for more active participation and peer interaction between the groups.